StewartChicken/Java/README.md

-This repository will contain all of my personal Java projects that I complete over the years.
+This repository will contain all of my work in Java.